CALL NOW FOR A FREE CONSULTATION:888-407-2955

 Phone-Based Apps To Test How Drunk or High You Are?

 According to Boston psychologist Michael Milburn, who developed Druid, the app is built around functions vital to safe driving, such as hand-eye coordination and divided attention tasks that can degrade under the influence of drugs and alcohol.
 The Druid app is one of a proliferating number of smartphone-based apps that are made to determine how drunk or high you are.
+If you or a loved one have been involved in a drunk driving accident, consider consulting a skilled drunk driving accident lawyer to protect your rights and seek compensation for your injuries.

 Druid, according to the app website, is a tool that can measure impairment – including from cannabis, alcohol, prescription drugs, fatigue and other means.
 This allows the user/driver to make better judgments about their physical and cognitive states at that moment in time.
 Druid can be helpful for the user to determine if you should be driving, using a forklift, or engaging in any activity that has a risk of injury or death.

 These types of tests are especially valuable for marijuana smokers, experts note; there is no breath test for marijuana.
 Plus, police and the public are many years away from any type of biomarker to see how stoned you are.
 The best we have at this point are apps such as Druid that ask you questions to check your mental state after consuming drugs or alcohol.
+If you or a loved one has been involved in a pedestrian accident, it’s crucial to consult a knowledgeable pedestrian accident lawyer to protect your rights and seek appropriate compensation.

 Of course, Druid and similar apps are merely tools.
 It is still the user’s decision to drive or to engage in any type of risky behavior.
 Nevertheless, this type of app is a good sign for the future.
 Perhaps as the technology develops and becomes more popular, it can help to prevent intoxicated and stoned drivers from taking to the roads and causing accidents.
-Given that 29 people per day die in the U.S. in drunk driving accidents, the personal injury attorneys at Neale & Fhima hope these apps make a difference.
+Given that 29 people per day die in the U.S. in drunk driving accidents, the personal injury attorneyat Neale & Fhima hope these apps make a difference.

 Injured by An Impaired Driver?
 Talk to a Southern California Personal Injury Lawyer Now